TIBCOSoftware/js-visualize/Readme.md

 - clone original [slatedocs repo][slatedocs]
 - copy all files and folders from the cloned repo except `.github` and `source/index.html.md` to `slatedocs` folder and replace files if they exists
-- copy `.github` folder from cloned the repo to the root `.github` folder and replace files if they exists.
+- copy `.github` folder from the cloned repo to the root `.github` folder and replace files if they exists.
 - use some git diff tool to inspect difference and merge changes.

 ## Github pages
-[Github pages][github pages] used to made documentation site available online.
+[Github pages][github pages] used to make documentation site available online.
-To update documentation, please fork this repo and set up github pages to be server from a `gh-pages` branch:
+To update documentation, please fork this repo and set up github pages to be served from a `gh-pages` branch:
 - In the forked project got to the settings tab and scroll down to the `Github Pages` section.
 - Then select `gh-pages` branch as a source and click `save`
 - After this your site should be available at this url: `https://<username>.github.io/js-visualize/`